 The dangers of a non-regulated care service

-Non-regulated providers do not have a regulatory body to answer to, they do not have the checks and balances in place to ensure that the people they care for are kept safe from harm, abuse and neglect.
+Unregulated care consists of a service provided by people that do not require registration or inspection from regulatory bodies, such as the CQC in England or the CIW in Wales.
+This means they do not have the checks and balances in place to ensure that the people they care for are kept safe from harm, abuse and neglect.
 They also have no legal obligation to employ their carers, which means that you as the customer will be responsible for their wages, insurance, and other paperwork or compliance.

 The Health & Social Care Act 2008 also states that “providers must provide sufficient numbers of suitably qualified, competent, skilled and experienced staff to meet the needs of the people using the service at all times” in order to be regulated, however the CQC cannot directly prosecute a provider for breaching this regulation.
 Rather, the CQC with take what is known as ‘regulatory action’.